sempiedram/ACP1/README.md

+# ACP1 - Arquitectura de Computadores, Proyecto 1

+Este es el primer proyecto para el curso Arquitectura de Computadores, primer semestre del 2017, con el profesor Esteban Arias, de la escuela de computación.

+Estudiantes: Kevin S. Piedra M. and Kristing N. Alvarado.

+# This repository is private

+This repository is private, and only us (the students) should have access to it at this time.

 # Analysis

-This is the second analysis for the first Computer Architecture project.
-This new analysis is because making a token data structure is too hard and it's not very productive.
+This "analysis" is a guide to help develop this project.
+A non-complete analysis had already been produced (called analysis.md), but that one used a token data structure that is too hard and it's not very productive.
 So, instead of using Token data structures, text will be interpreted as needed.

 # New examples of operation: